KhronosGroup/glTF-Blender-IO/docs/io_gltf2.rst

 .. note::

-  Support for Shadeless (Unlit) materials is still in progress.
+  Support for Shadeless (Unlit) materials is in progress.

 Complex nodes cannot be exported.
 For best results when using nodes, prefer the following structure: